hussaingit24/Sales-And-Customer-Analysis-Dashboard/README.md

 1.Sales Dashboard
 ---------------------

-->Total Sales
+- Total Sales

-->Total Profit
+- Total Profit

-->Total Quantity
+- Total Quantity

-->Sales and Profit by Subcategory
+- Sales and Profit by Subcategory

-->Sales and Profit Trends Over Time
+- Sales and Profit Trends Over Time

 2.Customer Dashboard
 ---------------------

-->Total Customers
+- Total Customers

-->Total Sales Per Customer
+- Total Sales Per Customer

-->Total Orders
+- Total Orders

-->Customer Distribution by Number of Orders
+- Customer Distribution by Number of Orders

-->Top 10 Customers by Profit
+- Top 10 Customers by Profit

 By following a systematic approach and leveraging Tableau's capabilities, this project delivers insightful dashboards that empower stakeholders to make informed decisions based on data-driven insights.